And every single one of those businesses needs insurance coverage!

 The 3 rules every insurance SMB sales team must know

-Let Smart data do the work for you
+Dynamic data does the work for you

 Smart data allows you to track events that are insightful and actionable in real-time, which in turn triggers an action from your team.